SringayKeno/CreditRiskAnalysis1/README.md

 # CreditRiskAnalysis1

-## Overview of the analysis: Purpose of this analysis.
+## Overview of the analysis: Purpose of this analysis

+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+Then, I used a combinatorial approach of over and undersampling using the SMOTEENN algorithm.
+Next, I d two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results: